-Performance in Mind is run by Dr Josephine Perry.
-She has a background in communications and behaviour change having worked for many years in journalism, marketing, public relations and crisis communications across private corporations and government.
-She has an MSc in Communications, an MSc in Psychology and an MSc in Sport and Exercise Psychology.
+Josephine has a background in communications and behaviour change having worked for many years in journalism, marketing, public relations and crisis communications across private corporations and government.
+She has a MSc in Communications, a MSc in Psychology and a MSc in Sport and Exercise Psychology.
 She also has a PhD in Political Communications.

 With a long background in communications she first started learning about performance psychology after competing in Ironman Melbourne in 2013.
 It was a really windy day with huge waves.
 For someone used to swimming in a 20 metre London gym pool this was way out of her comfort zone.
 She heard the commentator mention the waves.
 He said “you can’t control the conditions.
 What you can control is the way you choose to react to them.”
 A light bulb moment.
 She realized it was her choice if she was scared or not and had to choose not to be.
 It became the fastest Ironman she’s raced and set off a full career change, from a conversion course to learn all the basics of Psychology to the MSc in Sports and Exercise Psychology.

 Dr Perry will see both elite and amateur athletes to help them overcome barriers to success so they enjoy their sport more and perform better when it matters.